-T21RS Code of Governance - 2023 (to be reviewed 2025) dissemination events, such as scientific meetings and other events, which will

-- The activities have to be targeting a wide audience and the activities may range from local activities on specific topics to multidisciplinary scientific activities.
+- T21RS provides funding to T21RS members for the organization of scientific and dissemination events, such as scientific meetings and other events, which will contribute to increase the public visibility of Down syndrome research and of T21RS. - The activities must target a wide audience, and the activities may range from local activities on specific topics to multidisciplinary scientific activities.
 The maximum amount funded for each event is Euro 500, with two calls per year.
 Foundations/ supporting or associate members cannot be awarded funding, but they can be co-applicants with members.
 Successful applicants cannot apply in the next call.
 Approximately 10 awards can be made per call, but the number of awards may vary. - After official announcement and after the specific event has taken place, the awardee should fill in the T21RS Events Award reimbursement form and return this to the T21RS Secretariat together with receipts from the meeting.
 The Treasurer will subsequently transfer the award (by bank transfer) to the awardee within one month after the meeting has taken place.